LukeL152/logical-books_flask/TUTORIAL.md

 ### Approving Recurring Transactions

 Once a recurring transaction has been detected, you can approve it by selecting a debit and credit account and clicking the "Approve" button.
 Once approved, a new `RecurringTransaction` record will be created, and a journal entry will be automatically created for the transaction on a daily, weekly, monthly, or yearly basis.

+## 12. Transaction Rules

+Transaction rules allow you to automate the categorization and account assignment of your transactions.
+Rules can be based on keywords, transaction amounts, and can automatically set categories, transaction types, and most importantly, the **Debit and Credit accounts** for your journal entries.

+### Creating and Editing Rules

+1. Navigate to "Transaction Rules" from the main menu.
+2. Click "Add Rule" or "Edit" an existing rule.
+3.  **Rule Criteria:**
+    *   **Name:** A descriptive name for your rule.
+    *   **Keyword:** A word or phrase found in the transaction description (e.g., "Starbucks", "Rent").
+    *   **Value Condition:** (Optional) Apply the rule based on the transaction amount (e.g., "Less Than", "Greater Than", "Equals" a specific value).
+4.  **Rule Actions:**
+    *   **Category:** Assign a category to the transaction.
+    *   **Set Type:** Assign a `transaction_type` (Income, Expense) for filtering.
+    *   **Debit Account:** Select the account to be debited when this rule applies (e.g., "Expenses: Office Supplies").
+    *   **Credit Account:** Select the account to be credited when this rule applies (e.g., "Assets: Checking Account").
+    *   **Automatic:** If checked, the rule will automatically apply to unapproved transactions.
+If unchecked, you can manually apply it.
+5.  **Account Inclusion/Exclusion:** You can specify specific accounts for which this rule should or should not apply.

+### Applying Rules

+Rules can be applied automatically (if marked as "Automatic") or manually from the "Unapproved Transactions" page.